idris-lang/Idris2/README.md

 See `INSTALL.md` for installation instructions.

-This repository might move or be renamed or anything at no notice.
+There are no guarantees: This repository might move or be renamed or deleted or anything at no notice.
 It will eventually turn into the real Idris 2 repository, one way or another.